min2ha/ukwa-site/content/target/47886/index.en.md

   "subject": "History of the Book"
 }

-# Network for the Study of Caroline Minuscule

 A forum for scholars interested in the study of manuscripts written in Caroline minuscule and the palaeographical issues they raise.